gaboesquivel/gaboesquivel/content/projects/bitcashbank.md

   - Bitcash was a fiat-to-stablecoin and crypto exchange.
 As Lead Engineer, I architected its React, Vite, Node.js, PostgreSQL, Hasura, and Google Cloud stack and built its peer-to-peer exchange, realtime chat, and matching engine.
   - I developed a realtime EOS indexer with Node.js worker threads, binary deserialization, and PostgreSQL on Google Cloud.
   - I implemented WebAuthn for in-browser transaction signing and used Supabase subscriptions and webhooks for QR-based signature requests.
+  - The exchange never found traction past about 500 users, mostly in developing-country markets.
+Marketing and distribution stayed behind the product.
 experienceCompany: "Bitcash"
 order: 7
 year: 2020